 Research suggests that gender diversity on governance boards is valuable to organisations because women have different life experiences, can access different networks and markets, and can act as mentors for other women.

 Distinguished female sports administrators include Anne Taylor, who umpired the first televised netball test in 1969.
 She was instrumental in securing netball’s inclusion in the Commonwealth Games in 1998.
 Kereyn Smith worked her way up the administrative ranks of New Zealand sport to become the first female secretary general (chief executive) of the New Zealand Olympic Committee in 2011.
-In 2016, Sarai Bareman was appointed as FIFA's first Chief Women's Football Officer and Katie Sadlier became World Rugby's first general manager for the women's game.
+In 2016, Sarai Bareman was appointed as FIFA's first Chief Women's Football Officer and Katie Sadleir became World Rugby's first general manager for the women's game.
 In 2020, Raelene Castle became the first female chief executive of Sport New Zealand.
 In 2021, Sadleir was appointed as the first female chief executive officer of the Commonwealth Games Federation.

 In 2006 the New Zealand Golf Association and Women’s Golf New Zealand merged to form New Zealand Golf, with the aim of encouraging collective decision-making and ensuring consistent management and governance within golf.
 In 2012, two of the eight members of the board of directors were women.

-In 1994 a wider study found that 27% of people on national boards were women, and that 17% of national boards included no women.
-National subcommittees for women were in place in 27% of the organisations.
+In 1994 a wider study found that 27% of people on national boards were women, while 17% of national boards included no women.
+National subcommittees for women were in place in 27% of these organisations.

 In 1996 the International Olympic Committee (IOC) made a resolution to have 10% of decision-making positions held by women in Olympic sports by 2000, increasing to 20% by 2005.